Thuynh808/Breach-Tracker/README.md

   - Allocate sufficient resources: **2 CPUs, 4GB RAM**
 - **AWS Account**
    - An AWS account with provisioned access-key and secret-key

+ AWS account with permissions to create ECS, ALB, API Gateway, and IAM roles.
+Terraform and Ansible installed locally.
+Podman installed for building and pushing Docker images to ECR.
+API key for "Have I Been Pwned".

 ## Environment Setup